 The 2010s have seen low levels of longevity improvement in many countries.
 Commentators have placed some of the blame for this slowdown on the lingering impact of the 2008 financial crisis.
-This could also explain the rise in health inequalities over the same period, with the less well-off feeling the effects of strained finances more severely.
+The financial crisis and ensuing spending cuts may have led to increased health inequalities over the same period, with the less affluent feeling the effects of strained finances more severely.
 This scenario anticipates that we will continue to see very low levels of longevity improvements during the 2020s and into the early 2030s as economic growth continues to falter and governments and employers continue to tighten the purse strings.

 While reducing over time due to the emergence of effective vaccines, we will continue to see excess mortality driven by COVID-19 throughout the first half of this decade.
-Associated disruption to non-COVID medical care also continues to impact on mortality rates throughout the decade.
+Associated disruption to non-COVID medical care also continues to impact mortality rates throughout the decade.
 However, by the end of the decade we will have largely caught up and have reached a new state of equilibrium.

-Individuals in lower socioeconomic groups will suffer the brunt of these cutbacks, either directly through a change in their personal circumstances (for example losing their job) or through cutbacks in employerprovided or public healthcare.
+Individuals in lower socioeconomic groups will suffer the brunt of these cutbacks, either directly through a change in their personal circumstances (for example losing their job) or through cutbacks in employer-provided or public healthcare.